OSN-UG2k22/NFS/README.md

   normal write is used.
 We chose this approach because it becomes hard to calculate the filesize.
 - The ack2 in the async write goes to the client directly without involving the nameserver.
+- Delete file operation is immediate and does not respect any read/write operation already running.